 When you and your advisor begin thinking about defending, check the academic calendar for deadlines.
 Defenses can be held on any day the Arts, Sciences and Engineering Office of Graduate Education and Postdoctoral Affairs (AS&E GEPA) is open for business (i.e., not weekends, evenings, or holidays, or the days between Christmas and New Year’s).

 You must reserve a room for your oral presentation and for your closed exam.
 Check with your graduate administrator to determine who will schedule the room for your thesis defense.

 Let your graduate administrator know as soon as all of the members of your committee have agreed to a specific date and time for the defense.
 Your graduate administrator will advise you of any program-specific requirements for the defense, as well as prepare your thesis defense paperwork.
 They will also help you determine who will schedule the room for your thesis defense and who will obtain the signatures for your paperwork.

 You should provide your committee members at least one week to read and comment on your thesis before the thesis defense.

 Participating Via Video Conferencing

 While you and your advisor must both be physically present in the room for the defense, other committee members are allowed to participate in the defense remotely via Skype or other video conferencing technology.
-This must be approved by the AS&E dean of graduate studies before the dissertation is registered for defense.
+This must be approved by the AS&E dean of graduate education and postdoctoral affairs before the dissertation is registered for defense.

 We strongly recommend that international students meet with an International Services Office (ISO) representative.
 The ISO will provide information on visa options, documentation, and timelines for applying for a visa for employment in the United States.